-As of July 14, 2020, the County of Orange Health Officer Orders require the use of cloth face coverings while outside of the home for all members of the public who are unable to maintain six feet of physical distancing from others during the COVID-19 emergency.
-These orders can be found at: https://occovid19.ochealthinfo.com/article/oc-health-officers-orders-recommendations
+As of November 20, 2020, the County of Orange Health Officer Orders require all County residents and visitors to wear face coverings when outside of the home (with certain individuals exempted), as required by the Guidance for the Use of Face Coverings issued by California Department of Public Health (see question # II.
+5. for additional detail).
+The County Health Officer Orders can be found at: https://occovid19.ochealthinfo.com/article/oc-health-officers-orders-recommendations